SOP & Documentation Fundamentals

 Example 1: Customer Service SOP

 A retail business creates an SOP for handling customer returns.
-The document walks through how employees should greet the customer, check the receipt, inspect the item, process the refund, and update inventory.
-Simple enough, but now every customer gets the same professional experience no matter who's working that day.
+The document walks through how employees should greet the customer, check the receipt, inspect the item, process the refund, and update inventory, the kind of detail a broader retail SOP brings to every storefront task.
+Simple enough, but now every customer gets the same professional experience no matter who’s working that day.

 Example 2: Accounts Payable SOP